mehr-it/lara-cron/README.md

 executed whenever given cron expression matches.

 Unlike other cron implementations, this package always uses queuing for dispatching cron jobs.
-The cron jobs are sent to the queue regularly, just a few minutes before they are due - but with a delay, so the jobs won't get received until there desired execution time.
+The cron **jobs are sent to the queue** regularly, just a few minutes before they are due - but with a delay, so the jobs won't get received until their desired execution time.

 This approach has several advantages:
 * Scheduler down time of a view minutes does not cause miss of cron jobs